Home Blog Types of LLC

 Anonymous LLC

 Anonymous LLCs are devised to protect the owner's privacy.
 Currently, only a few states let owners of domestic limited liability companies remain anonymous.
+While some states have more privacy protection for LLC owners, there are other states that also allow for anonymous ownership.
 These include Delaware, Nevada, Wyoming, and New Mexico.

 Meet some lawyers on our platform